openharmony/docs/docs-en/guide/use-case.md

     **Figure  2**  Serial port logs displayed after the photographing command is executed<a name="en-us_topic_0000001055301733_fig17819185018384"></a>
     ![](figures/serial-port-logs-displayed-after-the-photographing-command-is-executed.png "serial-port-logs-displayed-after-the-photographing-command-is-executed")

     To view the saved file, exit the program and enter the file system.
-To start the program again, return to  [Step 1](use-case-5.md#li15116103915513).
+To start the program again, return to the previous step.

     **Figure  3**  Saved files<a name="en-us_topic_0000001055301733_fig166391743154619"></a>
     ![](figures/saved-files.png "saved-files")